 1/2 ounce dried porcini mushrooms, reconstituted in 3/4 cup hot water

 1 medium shallot, finely chopped

 2 rosemary sprigs

 1/2 teaspoon salt, or to taste

-Season the tenderloin all over with salt.
+1. Season the tenderloin all over with salt.
 Refrigerate 4 hours or up to 24 hours.
-Thirty minutes before roasting remove beef from refrigerator.
+Thirty minutes before roasting remove beef from the refrigerator.

-Preheat oven to 400 F. Combine mushrooms, rosemary and peppercorns in spice grinder.
+2. Preheat the oven to 400°F. Combine the mushrooms, rosemary, and peppercorns in a spice grinder.
 Grind to a coarse powder.
-Rub beef with olive oil.
-Coat all over with rosemary porcini rub.
+Rub the beef with olive oil, then coat all over with the rosemary porcini rub.

-To serve, carve meat in 1/4 inch thick slices.
-Serve on warm plates with Porcini Port Sauce.
+7. To serve, carve the meat in slices.
+Serve on warm plates with the porcini port sauce.